-The Department for Transport (DfT) provides a consistent time series of vehicle km (vkm) data by vehicle and road types in Great Britain going back from 1993 to the latest inventory year, taking into account any revisions to historic data.
+DfT estimates annual vehicle kilometres (vkm) for the road network in Great Britain by vehicle type on roads classified as trunk, principal and minor roads in built-up areas (urban) and nonbuilt-up areas (rural) and motorways (DfT, 2018a).
+DfT provides a consistent time series of vehicle km data by vehicle and road types going back to 1993 for the 2017 inventory, taking into account any revisions to historic data.
 The vkm data are derived by DfT from analysis of national traffic census data involving automatic and manual traffic counts.
-Additional information discussed later was used to provide the breakdown in vkm by fuel type and legislative class (Euro standard).
-Vehicle kilometre data for Northern Ireland by vehicle type and road class were provided by the Department for Regional Development (DRD), Northern Ireland, Road Services.
+Additional information discussed later are used to provide the breakdown in vkm for cars by fuel type.